dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 We had to change our `push` to `push_str` because now we add more than a char into the `String`.
 Lastely we add the bottom border in a very similar way we added the top.

-Now I don't know about you but I don't like magic numbers in my code.
+I don't know about you but I don't like magic numbers in my code.
 We now have `39 * 2` and multiple instances of hardcoded `39` and `20` throughout our code.
 At some point our future-self is going to ask:
 > What does this number mean?